bsi-software/demo-jhipster-democamp-2017/jhipster-ide-presentation/README.md

 2. Create a new JDL project

-3. Switch to JDL editor and and replace the last part with the following snippet:
+3. Open the `src/model/Model.jdl` file and replace the last part with the following snippet:
 ---
 	paginate JobHistory, Employee with infinite-scroll
 	paginate Job with pagination